garethtdavies/zkAppPool/README.md

 A zkApp based staking pool for MINA (WIP).

 ## Oracle example
-A sample project that uses historical data from the GraphQL API in a zkApp to verify that a delegation program member has made the required payouts for an epoch.
-If they have, a transaction with an associated event will be broadcasted.
-This can be subsequently read with a script `output.ts`.
+A sample project that uses historical data from the [MinaExplorer GraphQL API](https://berkeley.graphql.minaexplorer.com/) in a zkApp to verify that a delegation program member has made the required payouts for an epoch.
+If they have, a transaction with an associated event will be broadcast.
+This can be subsequently read from data stored in an archive serve e.g. with a script such as `[output.ts](https://github.com/garethtdavies/zkAppPool/blob/main/oracle/src/output.ts)`.
+For more details on the delegation program see [here](https://docs.minaprotocol.com/node-operators/foundation-delegation-program).

 The **lambda** folder contains an example of an oracle that uses an AWS serverless function, that signs the response from the GraphQL API.
 An example output is [here](https://xiyh2rxrqdnbv3jeaiscukkngi0rkili.lambda-url.us-west-2.on.aws/?publicKey=B62qpBVRzjqFcbzMk3JAFdjruMAoqdHyHiE9XNyshZ5NjGo2gY7CxZz&epoch=38) (could be slow the first time it is run).
+It takes as inputs a delegating public key and the epoch number.

-The **oracle** folder is a zkApp that consumes the oracle data, verifies the signature and checks to see if the sent amount is greater than the amount required to be sent.
-If so, the zkApp send a transaction with an event containing the epoch and both delegator and block producer keys.
+The **oracle** folder is a zkApp that consumes the oracle data, verifies the signature, and checks to see if the sent amount is greater than the amount required to be sent.
+If so, the zkApp sends a transaction with an event containing the epoch and both delegator and block producer keys.

 An example transaction is [here](https://berkeley.minaexplorer.com/transaction/CkpZUfHgefJ3EAb9kFTx6P37qSy6vBRcYPwW72TGnDwv66K67s8WA).